itthinx/groups/readme.txt

 == Changelog ==

+= 1.5.1 =
+* Please **MAKE A BACKUP** of your site and database PRIOR to updating.
+* WordPress 4.2 compatible.
+* Adopted a more flexible index size on the capability row of the capability table.

 = 1.5.0 =
 * Please **MAKE A BACKUP** of your site and database PRIOR to updating.
 * WordPress 4.2 compatible.